 The IT Council is a small group of IT directors, faculty and staff that advises on new and innovative uses of technology on campus.

 Technology Architecture Group (TAG)

+The Technology Architecture Group (TAG) works with OIT leadership and leading technologists across the university to track emerging technologies and determine which meet our needs, review major technology decisions as they affect overall IT architecture, champion the appropriate use of technology, and advise the university as it seeks to implement and integrate technologies.
 TAG responds to direct requests from OIT senior leadership to work on significant technical issues, and it examines large projects at various stages of the project lifecycle to offer advice and identify connections with other initiatives.
-You may also engage TAG whenever you need advice at email@example.com.
+If you need their advisement, feel free to contact TAG directly.